neelsoumya/outreach_ppi/README.md

 # outreach_ppi

-Outreach and patient and public involvement (PPI) resources for Artificial Intelligence (AI).
+Outreach and patient and public involvement (PPI) resources for increasing awareness of Artificial Intelligence (AI).

 * Resources